Calmquist/calmquist.github.io/_posts/2023-03-06-psionic-impersonation.md

 _Default_: Impersonation-4; cannot exceed impersonation

 Instead of disguising yourself as a specific individual, you blend into a crowd as a "generic person."
 Make a Quick Contest against anyone who observes you.
-If you win, the person viewing does not remember you after the fact.
+If you win, the person viewing does not remember you after the fact but does have a clear sense that his memory was manipulated somehow.
 You are still entirely visible.
 People can see you in the moment, but they do not to remember you.

 ## Rapid Adaptation
 **Hard**